 Install and configure the OpenVPN server

 Install the server and bring up a basic instance, then tailor it to your needs.
+How to download and install the proton vpn edge extension for free 2026

 – Install OpenVPN and required packages